geminiplanetimager/gpi_pipeline/documentation/ifs/steps/darks.rst

 ---------------------------------------

 Like all IR detectors, the Hawaii 2-RG detector in GPI has nonzero dark current.
 Typical values are much less than 1 count per second per pixel, but some "hot" pixels have much higher dark rates.
 For GPI, dark files operate in the typical manner for IR detectors and are used to subtract dark current, the detector bias, and other background (e.g. light leaks) from types of science and calibration observations.
 Darks are taken by setting the Lyot stop to Blank (an opaque mask).
-Because of the possible presence of various nonlinear detector effects (reset anomaly, etc), it is generally considered safest to take specific individual dark frames for each integration time you use, rather than taking just one integration time and rescaling it.
-Because the dark frame is subject to read noise, like all other observations, the observer should ensure that an equal number of dark frames and science frames are performed.
-Coadds increase efficiency for short integration times.
-10 coadds * 10 exposures is a recommended approach.
+Because of the possible presence of various nonlinear detector effects (saturated hot pixels, reset anomaly, etc), it is generally considered better to use a reference dark that is relatively similar in integration time.

+The GPI team and Gemini have established a standard set of dark integration times ranging from 1.5 s to 300 s in steps of ~3x.
+These are taken periodically (planned to be weekly) and are taken with enough coadds and exposure to achieve good S/N. (Coadds increase efficiency for short integration times.
+10 coadds * 10 exposures is a recommended approach. )

 .. note::

    Typical observations with GPI will be hour-long sequences of exposures.
 For these to not be systematically limited by the dark frame that is identically subtracted from each individual exposure, that dark frame must be significantly deeper than your science observations.
 You probably will want to take several hours of darks.

 Periodic dark observations taken during GPI I&T at UCSC show that the detector's complement of hot pixels evolves slightly but noticeably on two week timescales.
-Using darks more than a week or two different in time from your science data results in visibly higher residual hot pixels in the final datacubes.
+Using darks more than a week or two different in time from your science data results in visibly more residual hot pixels in the final datacubes.
 (The dark current for the large majority of normal pixels is in comparison very stable, as are indeed most of the hot pixels - only some outliers have been observed to evolve.)

 Artifacts observed in dark frames but specifically addressed in other sections section include: :doc:`badpixels`, :Doc:`destriping_and_microphonics` and :doc:`persistence`.
 Regions of elevated dark current are visible near the detector corners in deep exposures, due to scattered light within the IFS leaking around the detector housing baffle, but the count rates here are still very small.

+**Light leak:** There is a very low level light leak visible in 3 corners of the detector, where light is leaking around a small gap in the detector housing between the detector itself and the field flattener lens.
+This is visible on high S/N long exposure darks, but in practice has completely negligible impact on science.

 .. figure:: dark-S20130419S0490.jpg
        :width: 400pt
        :align: center

        Example dark image.
 This is a 120 s dark, shown on a log stretch from 0-0.05 counts/second.
 The median dark count rate for normal pixels is negligible, ~ 0.006 counts/sec/pixel.
-The brighter regions in three corners are due to light leaks around the IFS detector housing (specifically the gap between the IFS field lens baffle and the detector itself).
+The brighter regions in three corners are due to light leaks around the IFS detector housing.
 This stretch highlights them but in fact they are very faint, with a peak count rate ~ 0.03 counts/sec/pixel.
 Many scattered hot pixels are visible across the field.
 In practice only these hot pixels are likely to significantly affect your GPI data.
 The dark count in typical good pixels and even the light leak regions is just too small to have an impact.